HesselM/rpicross_notes/07-xc-ros.md

     ```
     XCS~$ source ~/rpicross_notes/scripts/ros_cross
     ```

     > ROS biniaries such as `catkin_make` are actually python scripts.
 Therefore we can use several libraires/scripts from the crosscompiled workspace on both the RPi and VM.

-1. Crosscompile the `helloros` code with the toolchain in this repositiory.
+1. Cross-compile the `helloros` code with the toolchain in this repositiory.
     ```
     XCS~$ mkdir -p ~/rpi/build/hello/ros
     XCS~$ cd ~/rpi/build/hello/ros